scd-appli/easy_loc/README.md

 ![Example of incorrect CSV formatting in Excel](assets/example-incorrect-formatting.png)

-To correctly use the CSV format in excel follow the following steps:
+To correctly use the CSV format in excel follows these steps:
  1. Open Excel and go to the "Data" tab.
  2. Click on "Get Data" or "From Text/CSV".